dustinpfister/hexo-sitesource-workshops/source/_posts/js-xmlhttprequest.md

   }
 ```

-This is only really needed if for some reason you want to march backward comparability of you project all the way back to IE 5.
+This is only really needed if for some reason you want to march backward comparability of your project all the way back to IE 5.
 Maybe if for some reason you get a lot of traffic from china, or some country where there are still a lot of people using these browsers a Polly fill will be of interest.

-However going by my website stats, noone is using a version if IE older than IE 8.
-So I will not loose a lot of traffic (or any at all actually) by just going with:
+However if you site analytics show nothing but IE 7, and older chances are there is not much of a reason to bother with the polly fill anymore, and you can just assume that it is there in window to work with.

+In which case you can just use the constructor.

 ```js
 var xhr = new XMLHttpRequest();